Correction: An earlier version of this article incorrectly stated Dr. Nilesh Jobalia's plea. He pleaded not guilty.

 In June of 2018, federal prosecutors filed criminal charges related to opioid prescriptions against another Ohio doctor with a troubled past.

 Dr. Nilesh Jobalia is accused in a 114-count indictment alleging patients were prescribed Fentanyl, oxycodone, methadone and morphine without actually being seen by him.
-Jobalia has pleaded guilty to charges and remains free on bond.
+Jobalia has pleaded not guilty to charges and remains free on bond.
 His trial date is scheduled for July of 2019.

 But we found Jobalia first appeared on the medical board’s radar in 2008 as the opioid crisis continued to surge.